-This workshop gives you the opportunity to explore individually and as a group three key questions in course design from Understanding by Design: (1) What are the learning goals of the course?
+This workshop gives you the opportunity to explore individually and as a group key notions from Fink’s Creating Significant Learning Experiences and three key questions in course design from Wiggins & McTighe’s Understanding By Design: (1) What are the learning goals of the course?
 (2) What will count as acceptable evidence of student learning? and (3) What activities, sequence, and resources are best suited to accomplish your goals?
-Please spend some time prior to the workshop addressing those three questions about a course you teach or plan to teach, and we will build on your responses during the workshop.

-Grading is embedded within the larger frame/context of how one conceptualizes (consciously or unconsciously) course content, student learning processes and participation, and assessment.
-A kind of formative assessment used throughout the semester to inform instruction as well as guide learners through the course, grading ultimately becomes a summative assessment that measures what you and students have achieved together by the end of the course.
-This workshop will help you think through grading for a course you teach or plan to teach.
+How do you embed grading within the larger frame/context of how you conceptualize (consciously or unconsciously) course content, student learning processes and participation, and assessment?
+What is the relationship between grading as a kind of formative assessment used throughout the semester to inform instruction as well as guide learners through the course and grading as a summative assessment that measures what you and students have achieved together by the end of the course?

 What kind of classroom climate is open to learning in various ways and supportive of diverse learners?
-This workshop will explore the meanings of safety, risk, and trust in relationship to pedagogy and, drawing on a report from a project called “Toward More Culturally Responsive Classrooms,” help participants think about to create a classroom environment conducive to learning for all students.
+What are the meanings and relevance of safety, risk, and trust in relationship to pedagogy?
+What lessons can we draw from a project called “Toward More Culturally Responsive Classrooms” and other sources to think about creating a classroom environment conducive to learning for all students?

 November 7: LESSON PLANNING

 What are your experiences as students and teachers in relation to “lesson plans”?
 What issues are important to consider in planning?
 What format works might be the best fit for you and why?